ethereum/EIPs/EIPS/eip-coinbase-call.md

 ## Simple Summary

-Allow contracts to be called by validator/miner (`block.coinbase`) without a transaction.
+Allow contracts to be called directly by `block.coinbase` (block validator), without a transaction.

 ## Abstract

+_In proof-of-work blockchains, validators are known as miners._

+The validator might want to execute functions directly, without having to sign a transaction.
+Some examples might be presenting a proof in a contract for an change which also benefits the validator.

-Validators/miners can choose become Gas Relayers to pick up fees from meta transactions, they do so by signing a transaction wrapping the meta transaction.
-However this brings an overhead of a signed transaction by validator that does nothing.
+A notable example would be when a validator want to act as an [EIP-1077] Gas Relayer, to pick up fees from meta transactions.
+Without this change, they can do so by signing from any address a `gasPrice = 0` transaction with the gas relayed call.
+However this brings an overhead of a signed transaction by validator that does nothing, as `msg.sender` is never used, and there is no gas cost to EVM charge.

 This proposal makes possible to remove this unused ecrecover.

 ## Motivation

-In order to reduce the overall overhead of gas abstraction.
+In order to reduce the overhead of calls that don't use `msg.sender` and are being called by validator with `tx.gasPrice = 0`.

 ## Specification